cesanta/mongoose-os-docs/quickstart/setup.md

 NOTE: on some Mac computers, the port might not show up even after the driver is installed.
-The possible reason could be the extension policy, the fix is covered in https://github.com/tekezo/Karabiner-Elements/issues/777#issuecomment-312400158
+The possible reason could be the extension policy, the fix is covered in [this issue](https://github.com/tekezo/Karabiner-Elements/issues/777#issuecomment-312400158)

 ## 4. Create new app